North Wales

 Two people walking along a cliffside coastal path.

-Exploring the coast neat Llantwit Major, South Wales
+Exploring the coast neat Llantwit Major, and the Old Swan Inn, South Wales

 Monknash to Nash Point, Glamorgan